Practical Accessibility A comprehensive course for learning web accessibility

 Marcus Herrmann

-Marcus Herrmann, Freelance Web Accessibility Specialist (IAAP certified) and web developer
+Freelance Web Accessibility Specialist (IAAP certified) and web developer

 Sara has levelled up my web accessibility knowledge way more than I thought was possible, and this is one of the most rewarding courses I’ve ever taken.
 The high-quality content combined with a passionate teaching style makes this an absolute joy to go through.